-Only Riding Clubs affiliated to the BHS which have paid the minimum corporate insurance deposit by 31 January, and which have paid the Area Liaison subscription fee for the current year, are eligible to enter the official competitions.
-For competitions held after 1 June in the current year clubs must have paid the balance of their affiliation fees to be eligible to compete.
-For rules on affiliation please see the BRC Club Information and Rules section of the Handbook.
-Clubs must have declared the minimum number of members to BRC by 31 May, failure to do so will result in an affiliation review and subsequently could be disaffiliated.
+Only Riding Clubs affiliated to the BHS which have paid the minimum corporate insurance, and which have paid the Area Liaison subscription fee for the current year, are eligible to enter the official competitions.
+For rules on affiliation please see the BRC Club Information and Rules section of the Handbook, Clubs must have the minimum number of members, failure to do so will result in an affiliation review and subsequently could be disqualified.